AndZapata/AirBnB_clone_v3/README.md

 Some important status code:
 200: OK
 201: created => after a POST request
+204: no content => can be return after a DELETE request
+400: bad request => the server doesn’t understand the request

 #### `models/` directory contains classes used for this project: